By Nandini Kumari Thakur Published: December 21, 2026 • 5 Minute Read

 Round 1: The “Quick Fact” Test

+To see how these platforms perform in a real-world scenario, we conducted a “Quick Fact” experiment as part of our Perplexity vs Google 2026 showdown.
 We asked both engines: “Why is my laptop fan making a grinding noise?”

 Round 2: The “Deep Research” Test